Table of Contents

 B. Participation in Section, Regional, and National Order of the Arrow events will be encouraged by the Executive Committee.

-C. The Lodge Chief may call a special Lodge Business Meeting with the prior approval of the Scout Executive or his designee.
+C. The Lodge Chief may call a special Lodge Business Meeting.

 1) Lodge Business Meetings will be held only when all active brothers of the lodge have been notified at least ten (10) days prior to such a meeting.